Quantum Circuit Cutting for Classical Shadows: Introduction

 \section{Introduction}

 The complexity of fully describing a quantum system grows exponentially with its size.
 However, it may be considerably easier to estimate certain properties of a quantum state.
 To leverage this idea, Aaronson introduced the concept of \textit{shadow tomography} \cite{aaronson2019shadow}.
 Aaronson proved that some functions of a quantum state, namely expectation values of a fixed but arbitrary set of observables, can be estimated arbitrarily well using only polynomially many copies of the quantum state.
 However, Aaronson's procedure required capabilities that are well out of reach for near-term experiments and quantum computing devices.
-Inspired by the idea of estimating properties rather than states themselves, Huang, Kueng, and Preskill recast Aaronson's method into \textit{classical shadow tomography}, which retains the original method's favorable complexity while alleviating hardware constraints \cite{huang2020predicting, huang2022learning}.
+Inspired by the idea of estimating properties rather than states themselves, Huang, Kueng, and Preskill recast Aaronson's method into \textit{classical shadow tomography}, which retains the original method's favorable complexity while alleviating hardware constraints \cite{huang2020predicting, elben2022randomized, huang2022learning}.
 On a high level, Huang \textit{et al.}'s shadow tomography builds a classical model of a quantum state, or a \textit{classical shadow}, that can be used to estimate the desired observables.

-Classical shadow tomography, as well as its derandomized \cite{huang2021efficient} and Bayesian \cite{lukens2021bayesian} variants, has subsequently received a great deal of attention.
-Classical shadows have been shown to be beneficial for avoiding barren plateaus in quantum optimization \cite{sack2022avoiding}, estimating fermionic states \cite{zhao2021fermionic}, and mitigating errors \cite{seif2022shadow}.
-Classical shadows are also provably robust to various types of noise \cite{koh2022classical}, which demonstrates compatibility with noisy near-term quantum computing devices.
+Classical shadow tomography, including its randomized \cite{huang2020predicting, elben2022randomized, huang2022learning}, derandomized \cite{huang2021efficient, stricker2022experimental}, and Bayesian \cite{lukens2021bayesian} variants, has subsequently received a great deal of attention.
+Classical shadows have been shown to be beneficial for machine learning \cite{huang2022foundations, huang2022quantum}, avoiding barren plateaus \cite{sack2022avoiding}, estimating fermionic states \cite{zhao2021fermionic}, and mitigating errors \cite{seif2022shadow}.
+Classical shadows are also provably robust to various types of noise \cite{huang2022foundations, koh2022classical}, which demonstrates compatibility with noisy near-term quantum computing devices.
 The channel-state duality also allows the techniques of classical shadows to be used for efficient quantum process tomography \cite{kunjummen2021shadow, levy2021classical}.

 Meanwhile, inspired by fragmentation methods for molecular simulation \cite{warshel1976theoretical, gordon2012fragmentation, li2007generalized, li2008fragmentation}, Peng \textit{et al.} recently introduced the idea of \textit{circuit cutting} \cite{peng2020simulating}.
 Circuit cutting divides a large quantum circuit into smaller subcircuits, or \textit{fragments}.
 These fragments can be simulated independently and subsequently recombined by classically post-processing their measurement results.
 Circuit cutting can thereby reduce the number of qubits required to simulate a quantum circuit.
 This technique is also sometimes referred to as \textit{circuit knitting}.